Lavinia989/DS5690_Proxy_Paper_Presentation/README.md

 - Base Model ($M$): 13B- and 70B-BASE

 Two benchmarks for evaluation:
-- **CodexEval**: requires the model to write a Python function based on a given function signature and description,
+- **CodexEval**: require the model to write a Python function based on a given function signature and description,
 - **DS-1000**: Python programming problems from Stack Overflow.

 #### Results Overview